BaigKhadija/CodSoft/README.md

 ### 🚩Task 2:
 A Simple Calculator 🤔
-- This code provides a simple calculator interface where users can input numbers, choose from a set of operations, perform calculations, and decide whether to continue with the result, start a new calculation, or quit the calculator.
+- This code provides a simple calculator interface where users can input numerical values, opt for various operations, execute computations, and subsequently determine whether to proceed with the outcome, initiate fresh calculations, or exit the calculator altogether.
 - The code is organized into loops to facilitate the interactive nature of the calculator.